syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/import-an-excel-document-using-file-uploader.md

 ---
 layout: post
-title: Import an excel file using uploader in ##Platform_Name## Spreadsheet control | Syncfusion
+title: Import an excel document using file uploader in ##Platform_Name## Spreadsheet control | Syncfusion
-description: Learn here all about import an excel file using uploader in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
+description: Learn here all about importing an excel document using file uploader in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Spreadsheet
 publishingplatform: ##Platform_Name##